Veri-Q/veri-q.github.io/publications/index.md

 <td class="bibtexitem">
 Li&nbsp;Zhou, Nengkun Yu, and Mingsheng Ying.
  An applied quantum hoare logic.
- In Kathryn&nbsp;S. McKinley and Kathleen Fisher, editors, <em>Proceedings of the 40th ACM SIGPLAN Conference on Programming Language Design and Implementation, PLDI 2019, Phoenix, AZ, USA, June 22-26, 2019</em>, pages 1149&ndash;1162.
+ In <em>Proceedings of the 40th ACM SIGPLAN Conference on Programming Language Design and Implementation, PLDI 2019</em>, pages 1149&ndash;1162.
 ACM, 2019.
 [&nbsp;<a href="http://dx.doi.org/10.1145/3314221.3314584">DOI</a>&nbsp;|
 <a href="https://doi.org/10.1145/3314221.3314584">http</a>&nbsp;]